-While DTS is headquartered in the US, it has a plethora of international offices, including locations in the UK, Japan, and China.
-Nearly 90% of DTS's revenues were derived internationally in fiscal 2011 and fiscal 2012.
+While DTS is headquartered in the US, it has a plethora of international offices, including locations in the UK, Ireland, Japan, South Korea, and China.
+Nearly 85% of DTS's revenues were derived internationally in fiscal 2014.
 Specifically, Japan is a significant source of revenues, accounting for 40% of the company's business.

 Sales and Marketing

 The company spent $4.4 million on advertising and promotional costs.